-The focus in the first year of the Foundation Program is involved with basic elements of design, addressed visually, conceptually, and haptically.
+In the first year, students study in the Foundation Program, focusing on basic elements of design, addressed visually, conceptually, and haptically, directed toward the contemplation and purposeful construction of the built environment.
+The foundation design lab is primarily concerned with processes of design conception, as well as techniques used to analyze and represent constructed artifacts.
 Studies are undertaken in two and three dimensions using various materials and tools.
 Inquiries are focused on the process of design, discovering, through experiment, methods of working that develop aesthetic judgment and means of self-evaluation.
 All architecture, industrial design, interior design, and landscape architecture majors study together for the first year.

 Summer Qualifying Design Laboratory

-The Summer Qualifying Design Laboratory serves as the entry course for students wishing to transfer into the School of Architecture+Design and change their major to one of four disciplines - Architecture, Interior Design, Industrial Design, and Landscape Architecture.
-The focus is on the contemplation and purposeful construction of the built environment.
+The Summer Qualifying Design Laboratory serves as the entry course for students wishing to transfer into the School of Architecture + Design and change their major to Architecture, Interior Design, Industrial Design, or Landscape Architecture (more info…).

-This lab is part of the School’s Foundation Program and predicated on the idea that the act of making involves a disciplined, comprehensive approach to thinking, observing, and interpreting.
-Exercises focus on developing fundamental skills, both mental and physical, essential to the four disciplines.
+This lab is part of the Foundation Program and predicated on the idea that the act of making involves a disciplined, comprehensive approach to thinking, observing, and interpreting.
+Exercises focus on developing fundamental skills, both mental and physical, essential to the School’s four undergraduate programs.

 - Study Abroad Programs:

 - The Europe Travel Program emphasizes documentation of elements of the physical environment, which range in scale from single objects to buildings to the analysis of cities.
-Each fall semester, approx. 25-40 undergraduate and graduate architecture and design students participate in approximately 9 weeks of organized travel in Europe.
-Students normally add two or more weeks of independent travel before returning home.
+Each fall semester, approx. 25-40 undergraduate and graduate architecture and design students participate in approximately 9 weeks of organized travel in Europe, plus approx. 10 days of independent travel.
+Students normally include an additional period of independent travel before returning home.
 Courses in Design, History + Theory and Culture Study are offered each semester (check particular offerings and faculty each term).

-- The Europe Residency Program is based at the Center for European Studies and Architecture, a 19,000 square foot complex of buildings centered around an 18th century villa with private gardens located in Riva San Vitale, Switzerland, at the southern tip of Lake Lugano.
+- The Europe Residency Program is based at the Steger Center for International Scholarship, a 19,000 square foot complex of buildings centered around an 18th century villa with private gardens located in Riva San Vitale, Switzerland, at the southern tip of Lake Lugano.
 The Center has residence and dining facilities for approximately 45 students.
 Each fall and spring semester approximately 16 students from the School of Architecture + Design are in residence at the Center along with university students from other academic disciplines.
 Study, research, and travel are structured to advance first-hand knowledge of the architecture, geography, and culture of Europe.

-- The Chicago Studio is an alternative to the traditional upper-level design studio integrating education and practice in a direct way for architecture and design students.
-Its distinctive structure and curriculum promotes a collaborative design process encompassing multiple points of view within academia, the profession, and the broader community.
+- The Chicago Studio is an alternative to the traditional upper level design studio that integrates education and practice in a direct way for architecture and design students in tandem with urban living.
+Its distinctive structure and curriculum promotes a collaborative design process encompassing multiple points of view within academia, the profession and the broader community.

 The fifth year is conducted as advanced independent study with individual faculty advisors in a mode comparable to graduate studies and is intended to provide the student an opportunity to develop depth and expertise within a particular area within the field of architecture.
 Fifth-year students usually formulate and accomplish independent work in the form of a terminal project.
 Working with their advisors, students prepare programmatic statements, meet informally on a regular basis, and have periodic formal reviews throughout the year.
+With approval of the Advanced Professional Program Chair and the Director of the Washington-Alexandria Architecture Center, B.Arch. students may elect to study at the Washington-Alexandria Architecture Center during their fifth year.
 Students are required to leave a portfolio of their work with the school upon graduation.